 Process improvement within recruiting and talent acquisition needs more emphasis.
 One reason this is critical is that the quality of the hiring process directly impacts the success of it by way of the customer experience (applicants, candidates, hiring managers).
-Secondly the success of a hiring process directly ties into the very vitality of an organization by means of maintaining adequate staffing levels.
+Secondly, the success of a hiring process directly ties into the very vitality of an organization through maintaining adequate staffing levels.

-Most of the advice on improving hiring processes focuses on the day-to-day functions of recruiting and talent acquisition.
+Most of the advice on improving hiring processes focus on the day-to-day functions of recruiting and talent acquisition.
 Many articles can be found on posting jobs and interviewing styles.
-A systematic approach focused on operations can bring greater results than the ever-changing popular opinion of talent identification methods.
+A systematic approach focused on operations can bring more significant results than the ever-changing popular opinion of talent identification methods.

 How can organizations structure their recruiting departments to improve the hiring process?

 There are two ideal ways for a department to be staffed to accomplish this: